Mary Jane Watson: MC2

 Mary Jane Watson on the cover of Amazing Spider-Girl #8.

 In the MC2 universe, which depicts an alternative future timeline for the Marvel Universe, Mary Jane remains married to Peter Parker.
 Peter's original clone Kaine reunited Mary Jane with her baby daughter in this continuity.
 Kaine had found the child living with agents of Norman Osborn.
 Mary Jane's daughter became Spider-Girl, alias Mayday Parker.
 Many years later, after a complicated pregnancy, Mary Jane would give birth to a baby son, Benjamin.
 She is a respected fashion designer and businesswoman, secretly opening a store selling Spider-Girl related merchandise to pay for May's and Ben's educations.
-She has recently become a guidance counselor at May's school, where she learns of the anti-mutant group Humanity First.
+Mary Jane later becomes a guidance counselor at May's school, where she learns of the anti-mutant group Humanity First.
 She also becomes a mother figure to April Parker, an unstable symbiotic clone of Mayday, for a time.

-While caring for Baby May, Alison Mongraine became quite attached to the girl.
-Because of this, she returns years later to make contact with May.
-May and Mary Jane forgive Alison, who sincerely regrets her crime and loves the girl like her own child.

 During the Spider-Verse event, the Parkers come under attack from Daemos, brother to Morlun, and a member of a powerful dimension-hopping family of parasites called Inheritors, who, like Morlun, feed on the animal totems of the living.
-As Daemos brings the Parker home crashing down around them, Mary Jane hands over Baby Benjamin to her daughter and instructs her to keep him safe, while she elects to stay behind and assist her husband in delaying the Inheritor.
+As Daemos brings the Parker home crashing down around them, Mary Jane hands over Benjamin to her daughter and instructs her to keep him safe, while she elects to stay behind and assist her husband in delaying the Inheritor.
 Mary Jane is heard to scream off-panel as Mayday evacuates the house with her brother.
-Peter is shown to have perished at Daemos' hand.
+Peter is shown to have been killed by Daemos.
 Mayday is saved by other Spider-Men from alternate realities who have been trying to rescue as many Spiders as possible from the Inheritors, and she vows to kill Daemos and avenge her fallen family.
 It is later revealed Benjy is the "scion" sought after by the Inheritors who will play a major part in a prophecy that will lead to their defeat.
-Ultimately, Baby Benjy is rescued and Mayday instead shows mercy to the Inheritors when she is presented with an opportunity to slay that family's own father Solus.
+Ultimately, Benjy is rescued and Mayday instead shows mercy to the Inheritors when she is presented with an opportunity to slay that family's own father Solus..
+Peter is eventually resurrected by The Other in the 2018 Spidergeddon event and is reunited with Mary Jane and the family.